oasis-tcs/openc2-tc-ops/Documentation-Norms.md

   Administration, and presenting the document to the Technical Committee for approval for a public review

-* Create and maintain a public review comment log
+* Creating and maintaining public review comment logs

 The guide says "It’s safe to say that the role of editor is likely to be the most intensive job of any in the Technical